 What is the EPR?

-In the UK, the government has been implementing several changes to the existing EPR system in recent years, with the aim of reducing waste and increasing recycling rates.
+In the UK, the government has been implementing several changes to the existing EPR system in recent years, to reduce waste and increase recycling rates.
 Some of the notable changes include:

 - Introduction of a tax on plastic packaging with less than 30% recycled content, which came into effect in April 2022